 Junior Seau is one of the greatest defensive players in NFL history.
 That is why he landed a spot on the NFL 100 All-Time Team last year.

 The fifth overall pick in the 1990 NFL Draft, Seau made 12 Pro Bowls and six first-team All-Pro teams.
 Seau totaled 45.5 sacks, forced 11 fumbles, recovered another 18, and snagged interceptions in 20 seasons.

 The bulk of that came with the San Diego Chargers, where Seau played from 1990-2002.
-Seau’s 163 approximate value trails only longtime Chargers quarterback Phillip Rivers (204) for the highest-score in team history.
+Seau’s 163 approximate value trails only longtime Chargers quarterback Philip Rivers (204) for the highest-score in team history.

 Seau also played for the Miami Dolphins (2003-05) and New England Patriots (2006-09).

 Undrafted out of Maine in 2009, Jovan Belcher spent his entire four-year career with the Kansas City Chiefs.